On asymptotics for $C_0$-semigroups: Preliminaries

 \cite{Bade1954,Dunford1954,Survey58,Dun-SchIII}.

-A \textit{normal operator} $A$ in a complex Hilbert space is a scalar type spectral operator for which $E_A(\delta)$, $\delta\in \mathscr{B}(\C)$, are \textit{orthogonal projections} (see, e.g., \cite{Dun-SchII,Plesner}).
+On a complex finite-dimensional Banach space, scalar type spectral operators are those linear operators, which furnish an \textit{eigenbasis} for the space, i.e., allow a diagonal matrix representation (see, e.g., \cite{Dunford1954,Survey58,Dun-SchIII}).

-On a complex finite-dimensional Banach space, the scalar type spectral operators are those linear operators on the space, which furnish an \textit{eigenbasis} for it (see, e.g., \cite{Dunford1954,Survey58,Dun-SchIII}).
-In a complex Hilbert space, the scalar type spectral operators are those that are similar to the {\it normal operators} \cite{Wermer1954} (see also \cite{Lorch1939,Mackey1952}).
+In a complex Hilbert space, scalar type spectral operators are those that are similar to {\it normal operators} \cite{Wermer1954} (see also \cite{Lorch1939,Mackey1952}), the latter being the scalar type spectral operators for which the corresponding spectral measure projections are \textit{orthogonal} (see, e.g., \cite{Dun-SchII,Plesner}).

 Various examples of scalar type spectral operators, including differential operators arising in the study of linear systems of partial differential equations, in particular perturbed Laplacians, can be found in \cite{Dun-SchIII}.